Habbie/hello-dns/basic.md

  * An authority section
  * An additional section

-In basic DNS, query messages should have no answer, authority or additional sections.
+In basic DNS, query messages should have empty answer, authority or additional sections.

 The header has the following fields that are useful for queries and
 responses: